temitopeseun/Projects/README.md

 .Project #6 :This project is about ["Time series Analysis"](https://github.com/temitopeseun/Projects/tree/main/Project_06) of temperature data as a function of Trend, Seasonality, and Remainder was plotted.
 Short-term weather prediction using Autoregressive (AR) model and Autoregressive-Integrated-Moving-Average (ARIMA) model , as well as python libraries such as statsmodels among others were deployed.

+.Project #7 :This project is about ["Markov Simulation of customer's movement"](https://github.com/temitopeseun/Projects/tree/main/Project_07)